 What is a Meniscus Tear?

 The meniscus works as a shock absorber to protect your knee joint.
-The joint is made up of bones, ligaments, tendons, and cartilage.
-It must support your entire bodyweight and is constantly working to make sure your legs are stable while you bend, twist, and turn.
+The joint comprises bones, ligaments, tendons, and cartilage.
+It must support your entire body weight.
+Your knee is always working to ensure your legs are stable while you bend, twist, and turn.

-Common causes for damage to your meniscus include:
+Common causes of damage to your meniscus include: